MarvinMartin24/MADA-PL/README.md

 ## Goal

-The goal of (Multiple) Domain adversarial training is to train models so that they can perform better on images from other distributions (targets) than the distribution (source) on which they were trained using class labels.
+The goal of (Multiple) Domain adversarial training is to train models so that they can perform better on images from other (targets) distributions compare to the distribution (source) on which they were trained using class labels.
 Using transfer learning and game therory, we can use unlabeled target image datasets to force the feature extractor (large pretrained convolution neural network) to generate background invariant features.
 Using adversarial training can help build more robust deep learning models.

 ## Datasets